ynotstartups/notes/notes/rss.md

 ...

-This habit makes me wonder there must be a way to avoid the need to remember to check manually.
+This habit makes me wonder is there a way I can automate this.

 Funny enough, this is what my employer Lyst is trying to solve.
 Instead of users going to different retailer site to shop or compare, users can just go to Lyst and get the best price.